Olivia Keiner

 VirtualAvailable

 I am a compassionate, trauma-informed therapist supporting individuals navigating trauma, crisis, addiction, anxiety, life transitions, and unresolved conflict.
-I work with those who feel overlooked or misunderstood, including first responders, trauma survivors, individuals with complex PTSD, postpartum depression, or other mental health diagnoses.
+I work with those who feel overlooked or misunderstood, including first responders, trauma survivors, recently hospitalized, individuals with complex PTSD, postpartum depression, or other mental health diagnoses.
 My approach is whole-person centered, exploring the biological, psychological, social, and spiritual aspects of your experience.
 Together, we’ll build resilience, deepen self-awareness, and work toward meaningful, lasting change.
+I provide in-person therapy on Mondays and Wednesdays in the beautiful historic Old Town area of Auburn, California and telehealth on Tuesdays, Thursdays and Fridays.

 Get to know me